haavardtysland/lyric-generator/README.md

 2. To run the lyric generating API run `python3 api.py` in the root of the project.
 3. To run the frontend navigate to the client folder and run `npm start`.

-Before runnning the applications you also have to download the pre-trained models from https://share.internxt.com/d/sh/folder/4726d0ca9afb5d13d461/54c9cf90f09febabded569daf89837be8db51cd2eb6214c58837af70c8dca049.
+Before runnning the application you also have to download the pre-trained models from https://share.internxt.com/d/sh/folder/4726d0ca9afb5d13d461/54c9cf90f09febabded569daf89837be8db51cd2eb6214c58837af70c8dca049.
 After downloading them the models should be put in a folder named "models" in the root of the project.